Energy Alberta Corporation

 Present oil sands extraction plants use natural gas to supply heat to make hot water or steam used in the separation of oil and sand.
 Using nuclear power instead of burning gas would prevent the emission of large quantities of carbon dioxide.
 The direct use of heat from nuclear reactors has been found cost effective in an energy analysis.
 However, nuclear reactors have a lifetime of 50 years or more and cannot be moved so there is a problem supplying the heat where it is needed as nearby deposits are depleted.
 Energy Alberta appears to have no plans for using the heat directly; they plan to produce electricity which can easily be delivered anywhere.
 However, the cost of nuclear electricity is about 7 cents per kilowatt-hour when privately financed or more than $17 per gigajoule compared with $6 per gigajoule for natural gas.
 Rising costs for gas and carbon taxes could change that picture.

 Some environmental groups oppose nuclear power in Alberta.
-A Pembina Institute opinion argues that renewable sources of energy be used instead and mentions many problems associated with nuclear power including risk of devastating accident, radioactive waste, leaks, heat pollution, cost overruns and unreliable performance.
+A Pembina Institute opinion from 2007 argues that renewable sources of energy be used instead and mentions many problems associated with nuclear power including risk of devastating accident, radioactive waste, leaks, heat pollution, cost overruns and unreliable performance.
 See Nuclear Power.
-Since most electricity in Alberta is generated by coal plants, nuclear facility emissions are compared with the much higher radioactive emissions of coal-fired plants.
+Nuclear facility emissions can be compared with the much higher radioactive emissions of coal-fired plants.
+However, as of June 2024 there are no coal-fired electricity plants operating in Alberta.

 In March 2008, the Energy Alberta Corporation was purchased by Bruce Power.

 Bruce Power announced in December 2011 that it will not go ahead with the nuclear power plant proposed for Peace River.